ValliereMagic/LearningJava/README.md

 # Learning Java
-This is my Repository for projects, as I learn more about java.
+This branch is for projects that I am not as proud of. such as resources from my eCourses.